 Options for Scheduling Interviews

-Most prospective employers will understand your desire to keep your search confidential in the early stages and appreciate your dedication to your current job.
+Most prospective employers will understand your desire to keep your search confidential in the early stages, and they'll appreciate your dedication to your current job.
 So, it’s appropriate to ask about interview times when talking to recruiters and hiring managers.

 What to Say